giovancombo/AutonomousPlatoonControl/README.md

 #### Leader patterns

 While the reference paper uses real driving data extracted from the *Next Generation Simulation (NGSIM)* dataset, for the scope of this work I implemented a simple pattern generator that creates diverse but controlled scenarios for testing the agent's behavior.
-The `LeaderPatternGenerator` class creates five different leader movement patterns that the agent must learn to follow:
+The `LeaderPatternGenerator` class creates seven different leader movement patterns that the agent must learn to follow:

 - Uniform Motion (constant velocity)
 - Uniformly Accelerated Motion with positive acceleration